MichaelBenIsrael/MichaelBenIsrael/README.md

 1. Business management software in C

-2. Jave application for food ordering, client & server side including a SQL db connection
+2. Jave application for food ordering, client & server side, including a connection to an SQL db

 3. Sports statistics web scrapper in Python